 Animal circus cookies, deliciously decorated with colored sprinkles, showcasing their playful and vibrant appearance.

-Growing up, frosted animal crackers were a rare-but-favorite treat of mine.
-I loved the bright colors, sprinkles, and small pop-able size.
-So, why not channel these fun treats into a bakery-style, delicious cookie?!
+Growing up, frosted animal crackers were a rare but favorite treat.
+I loved the bright colors, the sprinkles, and how easy they were to snack on.
+So I thought, why not turn that same fun into a bakery-style cookie?

 The wet and dry ingredients being prepped and mixed together in a large mixing bowl.